ZeRuest/Ark-Station/README.md

 See [here](https://www.gnu.org/licenses/why-affero-gpl.html) for more information.

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](http://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

----

-### GETTING THE CODE AND INSTALLING

-Please see [/docs/installation.md](/docs/installation.md) for instructions on obtaining, installing, updating, and running this code.